 All graduating students, whether participating in the graduation ceremony or not, must complete a Graduation Application.
 This form, available in the MUHUB, initiates the graduation audit and the process of preparing diplomas.
 Only students who meet the published graduation application deadlines can be assured of having their names appear in the commencement program.
-Upon completion of all degree requirements, and following the student's graduation date, diplomas may be picked up or will be mailed to the permanent address of record within ten weeks of the ceremony.
+Upon completion of all degree requirements, and following the student's graduation date, diplomas will be issued.
 While degrees are conferred in May, August and December, commencement is only held in May.
 Participation in commencement is not required but is encouraged.
-December graduates are invited to participate in the graduation ceremony the following May; August graduates are invited to participate in the graduation in the graduation ceremony requires satisfactory completion of all graduation requirements.
+December graduates are invited to participate in the graduation ceremony the following May; August graduates are invited to participate in the graduation ceremony the previous May.